Lawyer and advocate for change, anti-trafficking and female empowerment, offering legal expertise to companies who do not have in-house counsel

-Sharon Benning-Prince provides legal expertise and commercial insight attained from 10 years working in city law firms.
+Sharon Benning-Prince provides legal expertise and commercial insight attained from 12 years working in city law firms.

-Since 2008, Sharon has worked with various companies as an outsourced, in-house legal counsel facilitating such companies with respect to their contract needs and transaction assistance, additionally forging strong relationships with senior management and providing sound and practical commercial solutions.
+Since leaving private practice in 2008, Sharon has worked with various companies as an outsourced, in-house legal counsel facilitating such companies with respect to their contract needs and transaction assistance, additionally forging strong relationships with senior management and providing sound and practical commercial solutions.
 She assists companies on both their commercial and supply chain transparency requirements and was the lead lawyer with Primark in relation to the Rana Plaza collapse compensation scheme and ethical supply chain agreements.